langur

 Ranges are inclusive for both the start and end.

-The start and end must be of the same type and must be comparable with > or < type operators.
+The start and end must be of the same type and must be comparable with > and < type operators.
 Ranges may be made of numbers (including code points), strings, date-times, or durations.

 Ranges may be descending as well as ascending.